Paddle scoop

-A paddle scoop, Marillier shot or ramp shot is a modern cricketing shot.
+A paddle scoop, Marillier shot, or ramp shot is a modern cricketing shot.
 Players have used it more and more often in One Day International and Twenty20 cricket matches, since it appeared in the early 21st century.
 The player makes the shot by positioning the body square-on with the ball, both feet pointing towards the bowler.
 The player uses the bat to deflect the ball over the batter's leg side shoulder, thus guiding the ball towards the fine leg region.

 The shot is considered unorthodox, and not usually included in coaching manuals and textbooks.
 Many purists suggest it is not a true, graceful cricketing shot.
 However, executed well, the paddle-scoop is useful—often because it can be used on a delivery that is usually considered a good "line and length" delivery, and otherwise difficult to score runs on.

 Also, the area where the shot sends the ball is often not patrolled by a fielder—and since the bowler's pace on the ball (faster than the pace imparted by a batsman's hit) sends it to the boundary, fielders may still find it difficult to cover more than a couple of yards on either side of themselves to stop the ball, because of its momentum.

-This shot requires good hand-eye coordination and bravery, especially against faster bowlers, where a miss can not only result in the batsman being dismissed, but also injury if the ball hits the batsman.
-However, used occasionally as a calculated risk, the shot can frustrate the fielding side's captain, because positioning a fielder to stop a paddle scoop may present gaps and scoring opportunities in other areas.
+This shot requires good hand-eye coordination, especially against fast bowlers.
+It's a premeditated, and used occasionally as a calculated risk.
+It's not possible for the bowling side to prepare for it, because positioning a fielder to stop a paddle scoop creates gaps and scoring opportunities in other areas.

 Marillier shot history

 The shot was developed by Zimbabwean batsman Dougie Marillier.
 In a triangular tournament in 2001 in Australia with Zimbabwe, Australia and West Indies, Zimbabwe played their final match with Australia and Marillier got a chance in the team.
 He could hardly have had a more testing experience, as a fine Zimbabwe batting performance after Australia scored 303 meant that he came in at number seven needing to score 15 to win the match in the final over, which was to be bowled by Glenn McGrath.
 Marillier moved across to the first and third balls he received from McGrath and flicked them over his shoulder to fine leg for boundaries, reviving hopes of an incredible Zimbabwe victory.
 But he was just unable to complete the job, and his team lost by two runs.
 His two courageous and unorthodox boundary strokes made him famous, with the shot becoming known as the Marillier shot.

 Marillier continued to do reasonably well for the national side.
-In 2002 he "Marilliered" Zimbabwe to a famous win in India in a One Day International at Faridabad, India with 56 not out at the death, although this time he used the shot against Anil Kumble.
+In 2002 he "Marilliered" Zimbabwe to a famous win in India in a One Day International at Faridabad, India with 56 not out at the death, although this time he used the shot against Zaheer Khan.